IamWarHead/ddb-game-log/README.md

 ---

-# ANNOUNCEMENT: D&D Beyond is currently down.
-The module will be up and running when the guys @ beyond will have their api's resurrected. :(

----

 #### ✅ No browser extensions or iframes needed and literally you can roll for [EVERY SINGLE THING].
 #### :rocket: D&D Beyond (on desktop) and the D&D Beyond Player app (iOS & Android) are also supported.
 #### :iphone: Grab your phone and play with ease!